+- Annie E. Casey Foundation

-- Mary Reynolds Babcock Foundation
+- Mary Reynolds

+Babcock Foundation

 - Public Welfare Foundation

-- Ford Foundation

 - Forward Promise

-- · Public Welfare
+- Heising-Simons

-- Robert Wood Johnson Foundation

 - Sapelo Foundation

-- Vera Institute of Justice

-Deep Center receives funding and support in part from Arnold Ventures, Chatham County Board of Commissioners, City of Savannah, Cities and Counties for Fines and Fees Justice, Ford Foundation, Forward Promise, Georgia Council for the Arts, Georgia Statewide Afterschool Network, Gulfstream Aerospace Corporation, Heising-Simons Foundation, Johanna Anderson Trueblood Foundation, The Kresge Foundation, Mary Reynolds Babcock Foundation, National Endowment For the Arts, Public Welfare Foundation, Publix Super Markets Charities, The Sapelo Foundation, Savannah Community Foundation, United Way of the Coastal Empire, Vera Institute of Justice, William and Flora Hewlett Foundation, and many other generous institutions and individuals.
+Deep Center also receives funding and support in part from the Alice L. Walton Foundation, Chatham County Board of Commissioners, City of Savannah, Economic Policy Institute, Ford Foundation, Galvan Foundation, Georgia Council for the Arts, Georgia Statewide Afterschool Network, Gulfstream Aerospace Corporation, The Hodge Foundation, The Kresge Foundation, The Leadership Conference Education Fund, Lesher Family Foundation, MicroSoft Justice Reform Initiative, National Endowment for the Arts, Results for America, Savannah Community Foundation, South Arts, Southern Center for Human Rights, United Way of the Coastal Empire, William and Flora Hewlett Foundation, and many other generous institutions and individuals.

-This research was funded by The Annie E. Casey Foundation, Inc., as well as the William and Flora Hewlett Foundation, We are grateful for the institutional technical assistance, Kresge Foundation, Public Welfare Foundation, Sapelo the findings and conclusions presented in this report are those of the author(s) alone, and do not necessarily reflect the opinions of the Foundation.
+This research was funded by The Annie E. Casey Foundation, Inc., and we thank them for their support; however, the findings and conclusions presented in this report are those of the author(s) alone, and do not necessarily reflect the opinions of the Foundation.